ShahbazKhan45/Python-Crash-Course/README.md

 # Python-Crash-Course
-# This Course is very helpfull for begnners
+# This Course is very helpfull for beginners